Moonspell: Revisiting their roots (2006–2009)

-In July 2010 it was reported that the Portuguese Postal Service would release "a collection of stamps that represent the most significant rock moments and records from Portugal," which included Moonspell's first album, Wolfheart.
+In July 2010, it was reported that the Portuguese Postal Service would release "a collection of stamps that represent the most significant rock moments and records from Portugal," which included Moonspell's first album, Wolfheart.

-Alpha Noir and Omega White, Extinct, 1755, and Hermitage (2010–present)
+New albums (2010–present)

 In July 2010, vocalist Fernando Ribeiro revealed the band was working on a new album, which he described as "the most exciting, sexiest, darkest, heaviest and catchiest stuff we've written in ages!".
 In December 2011 Moonspell signed with Napalm Records, and Ribeiro released the following statement: